Still holding onto his mouth, Dem was determined not to let them go.

 "SHUT UP!!!"
 Gem interrupted.

 Gem couldn't hold it any longer.
 "What makes the outside world dangerous, Dem?
 Isn't it because of what exists beyond this village?
-Isn't it because of the beasts?"
+Isn't it because of the beasts that are rumoured to roam around the forest?"

 "Let's put the fantasy aside.
-There isn't a single problem that doesn't have a cure.
-If magic beasts exist, then who else can be the cure besides the powerful mages that we aspire to become?"
+There isn't a single problem that doesn't have a solution.
+If magic beasts exist, then what else can be the cure besides the powerful mages that we aspire to become?"

 "You want to rule the world and make everyone fall in love with science?
 Fine, you have our full support."

-"If you can't fully support us on our goal, then fine, don't bother us."
+"If you can't fully support us on our goal in becoming mages, then fine, don't bother us."

 Saying that, they finally stormed off, leaving Dem defeated.